sveltejs/kit/documentation/docs/30-advanced/60-images.md

 Using a content delivery network (CDN) can allow you to optimize these images dynamically, and provides more flexibility with regards to sizes, but it may involve some setup overhead and usage costs.
 Depending on caching strategy, the browser may not be able to use a cached copy of the asset until a [304 response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) is received from the CDN.
 Building HTML to target CDNs may result in slightly smaller and simpler HTML because they can serve the appropriate file format for an `<img>` tag based on the `User-Agent` header whereas build-time optimizations must produce `<picture>` tags with multiple sources.
 Finally, some CDNs may generate images lazily, which could have a negative performance impact for sites with low traffic and frequently changing images.
 We do not currently offer any tools for dynamic image transforms, but we may offer such utilities in the future.

+## Best practices

+For each image type, use the appropriate solution from those discussed above.
 You can mix and match all three solutions in one project.
 For example, you may use Vite's built-in handling to provide images for `<meta>` tags, display images on your homepage with `@sveltejs/enhanced-img`, and display user-submitted content with a dynamic approach.

-## Best practices

 - Always provide a good `alt` text
 - Choose one image per page which is the most important/largest one and give it `priority` so it loads faster.
 This gives you better web vitals scores (largest contentful paint in particular).